 So, grab an espresso, enjoy a cup of gelato, sit down for some homemade pasta/pizza, or grab some fresh cheese to take home with you.
 No matter what you do though, it’s all delicious and there are multiple locations throughout the city.

 I prefer the Flatiron location though since it’s home to SERRA by Birreria – a popular Eataly rooftop restaurant that is known for their over the top seasonal decor.
 The food is OKAY but if you want the photo ops, be sure to make a reservation since it’s super popular.

-47. Slurp Down Some Ramen at Tonchin New York – Ain’t no ramen like Japanese ramen!
-And the NY outpost of this popular Tokyo chain is the place to go for all things ramen.
+54. Slurp Down Some Ramen at Tonchin New York – Ain’t no ramen like Japanese ramen!
+And the NY outpost of this popular Tokyo chain is the place to go for all things ramen and for an awesome New York City bucket list expeirience.
 Just be sure to go early since the line will be out the door.
 And if you’re not into ramen (I honestly don’t know how that’s possible), you can always order okonomiyaki, gyoza, or shaved ice instead.

 For a classic taste of Tokyo though, get the signature Tonchin Classic Tokyo Tonkotsu Ramen.

 55. Stop for a Photo op at the Flatiron Building – Honestly, there’s not much to do here – besides go to Eataly of course.
 Nope, you’re here for the photo op.
 So, stand to the right of the building, in the little pedestrian area out front, and take all the photos you want (don’t photograph the building head-on since you’ll lose its iconic shape).
 Get here hella early though if you want pics with hordes of people in them.